fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 (
 LH: Check this https://web.dev/aspect-ratio/ and see if any insights, not just re. aspect-ratio.
-But note that I think una might be wrong in intimating that using aspect-ratio (alone) fixes the “tell the browser to reserve space before image has downloaded issue”.
+But note that I think Una might be wrong in intimating that using aspect-ratio (alone) fixes the “tell the browser to reserve space before image has downloaded issue”.
 See Jen S’s reply to me https://twitter.com/fuzzylogicx/status/1347307685826469894)
 )

 ## Pros and cons of large images